Skip to main content

 Calculate stamp duty (SDLT, LBTT, LTT) for England, Scotland, and Wales.
 First-time buyer relief, additional property surcharges, and full band-by-band breakdown for 2026/27 rates.

-UK Stamp Duty Land Tax (SDLT) on a main residence in 2026: 0% up to £250,000, 5% to £925,000, 10% to £1.5m, and 12% above.
-First-time buyers pay 0% up to £425,000 and 5% to £625,000.
-Second homes and buy-to-let pay an extra 3% surcharge.
-Scotland uses LBTT, Wales uses LTT, different bands.
+UK Stamp Duty Land Tax (SDLT) on a main residence in England and Northern Ireland: 0% on the first £125,000, 2% from £125,001 to £250,000, 5% from £250,001 to £925,000, 10% from £925,001 to £1.5m, and 12% above £1.5m.
+Eligible first-time buyers pay 0% up to £300,000 and 5% from £300,001 to £500,000, only when the purchase price is £500,000 or under; otherwise standard rates apply.
+Second homes and buy-to-let purchases attract an extra 5% additional-property surcharge in England and Northern Ireland.
+Scotland uses LBTT and Wales uses LTT with different bands.

 Enter the property price to see your exact SDLT / LBTT / LTT bill.